Civil Engineering

 Corequisite: MATH 149 or higher math or appropriate AP test score.
 Introduction to Civil Engineering.
 Basic concepts of civil engineering practice including communication skills, problem solving skills, professional ethics/goals, and teamwork.
 Introduction to professional level software including spreadsheets, database, and mathematical computation.
 (Formerly 4300:101)

-CIVE:102 Tools for Civil Engineering (3 Credits)
+CIVE 102 Tools for Civil Engineering (3 Units)

 Prerequisite: CIVE 101.
 Building on concepts of engineering practices learned in Tools I further developing communication skills, problem solving skills, professional ethics/goals, statistics and model-building, and teamwork.
 Advanced use of professional level software including CAD, MATLAB and Excel.
 (Formerly 4300:102)